 ASKIM is a premier and professionally managed Portfolio Management Services firm that provides equity focused portfolio management and investment advisory services.
 ASKIM got its portfolio management registration in year 1993-1994.
 From promoter driven company the firm has come a long way to be managed and partly owned by experienced professionals.
-The majority undiluted shareholding of the firm, currently, is with Advent International Corporation which is one of the largest and most experienced global private equity investors.
-Its group's global investment philosophy has been to generate attractive investment returns by following a patient and disciplined investment approach, employing world-class people, and driving growth and value creation at the asset level.
+The majority shareholding of the firm, currently, has been acquired by BCP Topco XII Pte Ltd, which is a private limited company incorporated under the laws of Singapore and registered with the Singapore Accounting and Corporate Regulatory Authority.
+It is controlled by funds advised and/or operated by affiliates of Blackstone Inc. ("Blackstone").